swiftlang/swift-evolution/proposals/0291-package-collections.md

 #### Add

-The `add` command adds a feed by URL, with an optional order hint, to the user's list of configured collections.
+The `add` command adds a collection by URL, with an optional order hint, to the user's list of configured collections.
 The order hint will influence ranking in search results and can also potentially be used by clients of SwiftPM to order results in a UI, for example.

 ```